placiderapson/world-heroes-with-vue/README.md

-A front-end web application for providing information about world's well-known heroes.
+A front-end web application for providing brief backgrounds about world's well-known heroes.

 ## GETTING STARTED